tc39/proposal-temporal/docs/monthday.md

 **Returns:** a new `Temporal.MonthDay` object.

 Use this constructor if you have the correct parameters for the date already as individual number values, or you are implementing a custom calendar.
-Otherwise, `Temporal.MonthDay.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.
+Otherwise, `Temporal.MonthDay.from()`, which accepts more kinds of input, allows inputting dates in different calendar reckonings, and allows disambiguation behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
 Together, `refISOYear`, `isoMonth` and `isoDay` must represent a valid date in that calendar.